 That’s why supplements can be a very powerful tool in your arsenal of ways to increase testosterone naturally.

 The following is a list of supplements that have been proven to increase testosterone.
-Don't be fooled by other supplements out there.
-There are many other supplements that are labeled as "testosterone boosters" but they're really not.
+Don’t be fooled by other supplements out there.
+There are many different supplements that are labeled as “testosterone boosters,” but they’re really not.
 Instead, they provide a benefit that you would expect to get out of a true testosterone booster.

 Recommendations For Supplementation

-2) My 5 personal favorites are: Mucuna Pruriens, D-Aspartic Acid, Vitamin D, Fenugreek, and Ashwagandha (but you really can't go wrong with any of them)
+- My five personal favorites are: Mucuna Pruriens, D-Aspartic Acid, Vitamin D, Fenugreek, and Ashwagandha (but you really can’t go wrong with any of them)

-4) If you're looking for natural testosterone booster recommendation, here are my 3 favorites.
+- If you’re looking for natural testosterone booster recommendation, here are my three favorites.
 All 3 of them that all have a minimum of 8 proven ingredients with very powerful dosages of each ingredient.

 The Snowball Effect